 I was glad we were still talking at this point in the process.
-I was able to tell him a principle I learned years ago in leadership.
+I was able to share with him a principle I learned years ago in leadership.

 Sometimes we suffer from decision remorse.

 It’s a temporary setback.
-A momentary lapse.
-A gut check reality that makes you question your decision.
-It’s natural to question yourself at this point.
+A momentary lapse in assurance develops.
+A gut check of reality makes you question your decision.
+The good news for him was that it can be natural to question yourself at this point.
 You’ve invested a lot of energy on a major decision and now you are faced with making it happen.